MAPS . . . think "Life Locales" . . . can be the hit of the production.

 Have a look at the next few MAPS examples . . . including "Walk-in" Maps and "Fly-in" Maps – that look and work almost as they sound.

-More importantly – from a PLANNING standpoint – go back and look at LIFEBOOK concepts, if you can . . . specifically among the facets of Story TIMElines . . . and you'll see that making a list of "Life Locales" (every address where you've ever lived) – is a fundamental – and NATURAL and LINEAR way to START . . . to organize a life . . . and to organize the artifacts that describe it.
+More importantly – from a PLANNING standpoint – go back and look at LIFEBOOK concepts, if you can . . . specifically among the facets of Story TIMElines . . . and you'll see that making a list of "Life Locales" (every address where you've ever lived) – is often a very NATURAL and LINEAR way to START . . . to organize a life . . . and to organize the artifacts that describe it.

 You'll find that your organization of Photos, Documents, Videos, and other artifacts can be gathered, staged, and sequenced around these geographic "Life Locales" . . . in order.